rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/ArchivalLocationToClusterMapping.md

 ### ArchivalLocationToClusterMapping
-Mapping between archival location and Rubrik cluster.
+Mapping between the archival location and the Rubrik cluster.

 - cluster: SlaArchivalCluster
-  - Cluster on which the archival location is created.
+  - Cluster on which you created the archival location.
 - location: DlsArchivalLocation
-  - Location used as archival target.
+  - Location used as the archival target.